 Presbyterian Women (PW) Circles

-PW Circles offer three monthly (September to May) opportunities for Bible study and fellowship:
+PW Circles offer monthly (September to May) opportunities for Bible study and fellowship:

-- Faith Circle meets at 1:30 p.m. on the second Tuesday monthly at Heisinger Bluffs Retirement Center - craft room.
+- Faith Circle meets at 1:30 p.m. on the second Wednesday monthly at Heisinger Bluffs Retirement Center - Susie Jones' apartment.

 - Afternoon Circle meets at 12:45 p.m. on the second Thursday monthly in the church parlor.

-- Coral Circle meets at 6:30 p.m. on the third Tuesday monthly at different locations.
+- Evening Circle meets at 6:30 p.m. on the third Tuesday monthly at different locations.

 PW Circles gather to visit, pray, share joys and sorrows, and study God’s word.
 For some, Circle offers a time to relax and be among friends who care for you unconditionally.
 For some, Circle offers the discipline of studying the Bible.
 For some, Circle offers a connection to the service work of the church through the broader mission efforts of Presbyterian Women and the PC(USA).
 There’s a PW Circle waiting for you!
 Contact Margi Woods for more information.